Ardfinnan Castle: Early history

 The castle was built in 1185 by Prince John of England, then first Lord of Ireland, during his first expedition to Ireland.
-It appears to be the first castle built and occupied by a member of the English Crown in Ireland.
+Ardfinnan and Lismore appear to be the first castles built and occupied by a member of the English Crown in Ireland.
 To guard the northern border of Waterford from the Gaelic kingdom of Thomond, John's father Henry II of England proposed Ardfinnan and Tybroughney on the fording of the river Suir, with Lismore on the Blackwater as key positions to erect castles, following his visit to these sites with Hugh de Lacy in 1171.
-Ardfinnan and Lismore were scenic monastic sites established by Saint Carthage around 630 AD.
-John arrived in Waterford in April 1185 and built Ardfinnan castle, with Maurice de Prendergast said to have been granted with the Manor of Ardfinnan, twelve miles directly north of its sister at Lismore Castle, constructed soon after in the same year.
-Prendergast protected the royal castle of Ardfinnan or “Castrum de Harfinan” as it’s governor.
+He may have handed management of Ardfinnan to the Knights Templar in this year as he did with other sites downstream in Waterford and Wexford.
+Ardfinnan and Lismore were scenic early-Christian monastic sites on Saint Declán's 5th century pilgrim path developed into important abbeys by Saint Mochuda around 632 AD.
+John arrived in Waterford in April 1185 and built Ardfinnan castle on the former site of Ardfinnan Abbey, twelve miles directly north of its sister at Lismore Castle, constructed around the same time that year.
+Lismore Castle was also built over its former abbey.
+Maurice de Prendergast protected the royal castle of Ardfinnan or “Castrum de Harfinan” as its governor.
 John issued royal charters during his brief stay at the castle, with Hugh de Lacy as witness.
+One of these is signed "King of Limerick" and may be the first instance a member of the English crown titled himself a king of territory in Ireland.

+Numerous raiding parties were launched from the castle into the surrounding north and western territories.
 In opposition to John's construction of the castles, Lismore Castle was taken by surprise in an attack by the Irish, and its governor, Robert de Barry, was slain along with his entire garrison.
 King of Munster Donal O'Brien, King of Connacht Rory O'Conner and King of Desmond Dermod MacCarthy, now headed for Ardfinnan.
 Opposite the imposing castle and on the other side of the river, O'Brien became aware that he would not be able to take it by force.
 Feinting retreat, he was pursued by the small garrison of knights holding Ardfinnan Castle.
 Having drawn them out of their stronghold, he swiftly turned back towards Ardfinnan and surrounded the now exposed knights, slaying a large portion of them and subsequently taking Ardfinnan Castle.
-After this and further successive defeats against the Irish Kings, John's original force of 300 men was decimated and by December of 1185, he was summoned back to England by his father, leaving Hugh de Lacy at Ardfinnan.
+After this and further successive defeats against the Irish Kings, John's original force of 300 men was decimated and by December 1185, he was summoned back to England by his father, leaving Hugh de Lacy at Ardfinnan.